novillo-cs/lab_03_SuperArray/directions.md

 ### public String set(int index, String newValue)

-It changes the element at index i to newValue, and return the value you replaced.
+It changes the element at index to newValue, and return the value you replaced.
 If the index is not valid (index is less than 0, or index is size() or greater) print an error and return null.
 Do not modify the list.

 ### public String remove(int index)

 It removes the element at the specified index.
-Shift all elements to the left to fill in the gap. f the index is not valid (index is less than 0, or index is size() or greater) print an error and return null.
+Shift all elements to the left to fill in the gap.
+If the index is not valid (index is less than 0, or index is size() or greater) print an error and return null.
 If no error with the index, return the value that you removed when the index was valid.

 ### public boolean remove(String target)